-With roots stretching as far back as 1871, the Dalhousie Alumni Association (DAA) proudly represents some 130,000 Dalhousie alumni located around the world.
-Working with the Dal Alumni Engagement Team, the DAA builds relationships and connections between alumni and their alma mater for a stronger Dalhousie.
+With roots stretching as far back as 1871, the Dalhousie Alumni Association (DAA) proudly represents some 150,000 Dalhousie alumni located around the world.
+A dynamic, professional, volunteer team working with the Dal Alumni Engagement team, the DAA builds relationships and connections between alumni and their alma mater for a stronger Dalhousie.

-The current DAA President is Courtney Larkin (BMgmt’10).
-View all board members.
+The current DAA President is Devarsh Sood (BEng’14).
+View all board members »

 Did you know that the Dalhousie Alumni Association was formally incorporated in 1876?
 At that time, the Association’s stated purpose was to “promote the best interest of the University and to foster affection for all students of Dalhousie.”